-Dr. Rohrer has lectured nationally and internationally, instructing other dermatologists and plastic surgeons on various aspects of dermatologic and laser surgery.
-His textbook on facial reconstruction is the national best selling text on the subject.
-He has also published in numerous dermatologic and plastic surgery journals and been an editor for six other dermatologic surgery textbooks.
-Dr. Rohrer has appeared multiple times on NBC, ABC, CBS, FOX, and CNN news as an expert on lasers, skin cancer, and other related subjects.
-He has also been quoted in the New York Times, Boston Globe, Boston Herald, Boston Magazine, Redbook, Good Housekeeping, Allure, and Cosmopolitan.
-Dr. Rohrer was voted as one of the Best of Boston Doctors in 2007.
+Dr. Rohrer has appeared multiple times on NBC, ABC, CBS, FOX, and CNN news as an expert on advances in skin cancer treatment, facial reconstruction, lasers, cosmetic procedures, botulinum toxin injection, filler injections, and a variety of other dermatologic topics.
+He has also been quoted in the New York Times, Wall Street Journal, Boston Globe, Boston Herald, Boston Magazine, Redbook, Ladies Home Journal, Good Housekeeping, Allure, Men's Health, and Cosmopolitan.
+Dr. Rohrer is consistently selected as one of the Best Doctors in America and listed in the Who's Who of American Medicine, Guide to Top Doctors, Castle Connolly's Top Doctors, and Boston Magazine's Top Doctors in dermatology and dermatologic surgery.